AlessandroSpallina/JASM/README.md

  - LICENSE: Licensed under GNU GPL v3 [Contains the LICENSE]
  - README.md: hey :)

+### Modules / Getters

+As I said before, JASM wants to be easily hackable, so we are providing tools to create new modules for this System Monitor:

+ - Modules: time-functional stats/feature (such as CPU Usage) [src/main/jasm/modules]
+ - Getters: non-time-functional stats/features (such as Machine nodename)

+Few days and we will release first module :)

 ### Licensing

 This project is licensed under the GPL version 3, this is free software, you can get it, redistribuite, share and more!